In orthodontic and maxillofacial surgery clinics, the word “malocclusion” often comes up during diagnosis. But what does malocclusion mean, exactly?

 There are a few different ways to treat malocclusions.
 The best treatment should be determined based on x-rays and 3D images of the patient’s mouth.

-When the problem is dental in origin, it can usually be treated effectively with fixed or removable orthodontic appliances.
+When the problem is dental in origin, it can usually be treated effectively with fixed or removable orthodontic appliances such as an occlusal plate.
 This type of treatment may also be appropriate for younger patients with mild skeletal malocclusions whose mouths are still growing.

 Orthognathic surgery is performed to properly align the jawbones and correct more severe skeletal malocclusions.
 During surgery, the maxilla (upper jaw) and mandible (lower jaw) are repositioned along 3 spatial axes according to the position of the rest of the skull and facial bones.